I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 However, to get those papers, they have to be able to prove who they are and what their relationship is to the deceased.

-This piece of information can save people thousands of dollars in transport costs, but only if they can have with them the papers that allow them to do it.
+This piece of information can save people thousands of dollars in transport costs, but only if they have with them the documents that allow them to do it.

 As noted in the video, you should keep these documents in a fireproof safe unless the papers you have with you are copies instead of originals.

-If you don't have this information with you, you're going to find it difficult to go online or get the help you need with technical problems.
+If you don't have this information with you, you may find it difficult to go online, handle your banking or get the help you need with technical problems.

 RV Guides and Info